SovereignCloudStack/docs/docs/05-iam/domain-manager.md

 # Domain Manager setup and usage

 > **NOTE**
-> The following documentation refers to an SCS standard that is still in draft state.
+> The following documentation refers to a SCS standard that is still in draft state.
 > It is not meant for productive use yet but CSPs are encouraged to test-drive and provide feedback!

 ## Preface